The Big Chase: Tokyo SSBC Files

 The Big Chase: Tokyo SSBC Files (大追跡〜警視庁SSBC強行犯係〜, Daitsuiseki 〜 Keishichō SSBC kyōkōhangakari 〜) is a 2025 Japanese drama television series produced by TV Asahi and Toei Company.
 The series is head-written by Yasushi Fukuda and features episodes directed by Naoki Tamura, Keisuke Toyoshima and Takashi Komatsu with music by Kan Sawada and stars Nao Omori, Masaki Aiba (Arashi) and Nao Matsushita in the leading roles.
 The series aired on TV Asahi and its affiliates from July 9 to September 3, 2025.

+A special in collaboration with members of the program Zawatsuku!
+Friday aired on December 31, 2025.

+The series' second season was confirmed on June 5, 2026, with Omori, Aiba and Matsushita reprising their roles.

 Plot

+Season 1

 Set in the SSBC (Investigation Support and Analysis Center, ISSAC) (捜査支援分析センター, Sousa Shien Bunseki Center), a specialized group within the Metropolitan Police Department founded in 2009, this story focuses on the SSBC's newly established Violent Crimes Unit.
 This elite team of analysts and investigators is at the forefront of modern policing.
 As experts in analyzing CCTV, digital forensics, and criminal profiling, their pivotal role in solving a major nationwide robbery, cracking an encrypted communication app to catch the mastermind, catapulted them to fame.The new unit is dedicated to supporting the First Investigative Division in tackling serious crimes like murder, robbery, and arson.

+Season 2

+Nanami returns to the SSBC Violent Crimes Unit after studying in the United States, bringing with him the latest digital investigative techniques, giving a fresh perspective to the team.
+The relationship between Igaki and Aoyagi, who are former spouses, deepens even further, as does the conflict with the First Investigation Division.